Harvard Extension Courses in Environmental Studies

 Introduction to Sustainability

-Michaela J. Thompson PhD, Lecturer in Anthropology, Massachusetts Institute of Technology
+Michaela Thompson PhD, Lecturer in Anthropology, Massachusetts Institute of Technology

-This course explores contemporary understandings and practical implications of the idea of sustainable development.
-Throughout the semester we investigate the meanings and measures that different groups have given to sustainable development; explore tools for analyzing the complex social-environmental systems that we seek to develop sustainably; and examine how societies have avoided depleting resources while instituting practical action that advances sustainable development effectively and equitably.
+This course explores contemporary understandings and practical implications of the idea of sustainability.
+Throughout the semester we investigate the meanings and measures that different groups have given to sustainability; explore tools for analyzing the complex social-environmental systems that we seek to develop sustainably; and examine how societies have avoided depleting resources while instituting practical action that advances sustainability effectively and equitably.

 ENVR E-101 Section 1 (11925)